History of Foxfield

 Foxfield Railway was featured,in 2009, by the BBC when they filmed their Christmas special of ‘Return to Cranford’ starring Dame Judi Dench.

-Today’s facilities at Caverswall Road Station include a station cafe serving hot and cold refreshments, a small gift shop, a museum area holding locomotives and artefacts currently out of use and ‘The Foxfield Arms’ – our real ale bar serving a range of beers, wines and spirits.
+Today’s facilities at Caverswall Road Station include a station cafe serving hot and cold refreshments, a small gift shop, a museum area holding locomotives and a miniature railway for children.

 The Foxfield Appeal